splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-linux-puppet.rst

      - Description
      - Default value
    * - ``with_auto_instrumentation``
-     - Whether to install or manage automatic discovery for Java and Node.js.
+     - Whether to install or manage automatic discovery for back-end applications.
 When set to ``true``, the ``splunk-otel-auto-instrumentation`` deb/rpm package is downloaded and installed from the Collector repository.
-The applications on the node need to be restarted after installation for automatic discovery to take effect.
+The applications on the node need to be restarted after installation for automatic discovery or any configuration changes to take effect.
 To learn more, see :ref:`linux-backend-auto-discovery`.
      - ``false``
+   * - ``with_auto_instrumentation_sdks``
+     - The automatic discovery SDKs to install and activate.
+Note: ``dotnet`` is currently only supported for x86_64/amd64.
+     - ``['java', 'nodejs', 'dotnet']``
    * - ``auto_instrumentation_version``
      - Version of the ``splunk-otel-auto-instrumentation`` package to install, for example, ``0.50.0``.
-The minimum supported version is ``0.48.0`` for Java and ``0.87.0`` for Node.js.
-The Java and Node.js applications on the node need to be restarted after installation for automatic discovery to take effect.
+The minimum supported version is ``0.48.0`` for Java, ``0.87.0`` for Node.js, and ``0.99.0`` for .NET.
      - ``latest``
-   * - ``auto-instrumentation-systemd``
+   * - ``auto_instrumentation_systemd``
      - Whether to activate and configure the automatic discovery for ``systemd`` services only.
 If set to ``true``, automatic discovery environment variables are added to ``/usr/lib/systemd/system.conf.d/00-splunk-otel-auto-instrumentation.conf``.
      - ``false``
    * - ``auto_instrumentation_ld_so_preload``
      - By default, the ``/etc/ld.so.preload`` file on the node is configured for the ``/usr/lib/splunk-instrumentation/libsplunk.so`` shared object library provided by the ``splunk-otel-auto-instrumentation`` package.
 This file preloads the automatic discovery package and is required for automatic discovery.
 Configure this variable to include additional library paths, for example, ``/path/to/my.library.so``.
-The applications on the node needs to be restarted separately after installation for automatic discovery to take effect.
      - None
    * - ``auto_instrumentation_resource_attributes``
      - Configure the OpenTelemetry instrumentation resource attributes, for example, ``deployment.environment=prod``.
-The specified resource attributes are added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node, or ``/usr/lib/systemd/system.conf.d/00-splunk-otel-auto-instrumentation.conf`` if using the ``systemd`` installation method.
 To learn more, see :ref:`main-java-agent-settings` and :ref:`main-nodejs-agent-settings`.
      - None
    * - ``auto_instrumentation_service_name``
      - Explicitly sets the service name for all instrumented applications, for example, ``my.service``.
-If this variable is set to a non-empty value, the value overrides is added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node.
-The applications on the node needs to be started or restarted separately after installation for automatic discovery to take effect.
+By default, the service names are automatically derived from the arguments for each of the discovered executables to be instrumented on the node.
+However, if this variable is set to a non-empty value, the value overrides all derived service names.
      - None
    * - ``auto_instrumentation_enable_profiler``
      - Activates or deactivates AlwaysOn CPU Profiling.